Locking with Cache Item Versioning (Optimistic locking)

 When to Use Optimistic Locking

 In the previous example, we had a single bank account used by two users simultaneously.
 Let's suppose one of the users acquired the lock for performing a deposit transaction on the bank account.
-User2 is waiting for User1 to free the lock for him to make the withdrawal transaction.
-Consider that User1 goes to an unstable state due to network connectivity issues without setting the lock free.
-The User2 keeps waiting for him to release the lock without the knowledge of any connectivity issues so he goes to the state of starvation till the first user releases the lock.
+User 2 is waiting for User 1 to free the lock for him to make the withdrawal transaction.
+Consider that User 1 goes to an unstable state due to network connectivity issues without setting the lock free.
+User 2 keeps waiting for him to release the lock without the knowledge of any connectivity issues so he goes to the state of starvation till the first user releases the lock.

-In order to avoid this kind of problem, optimistic locking is a useful solution.
-Using this kind of locking, if the User1 wants to update the account according to his changes, he can update the account without locking it and the item version will be updated accordingly.
-Now when User2 wants to update the data, he will get the updated version based on the item version and this would make sure no data integrity issues occur.
-If any user performs the operation on the data with the old item version, the operation will be failed considering it has outdated item version.
+To avoid this kind of problem, Optimistic Locking is a useful solution.
+Using this kind of Locking, if User 1 wants to update the account, he can update the account without Locking it and the item version will be updated accordingly.
+Now when User 2 wants to update the data, he will get the updated version based on the item version and this would make sure no data integrity issues occur.
+If any user operates on the data with the old item version, the operation will fail considering it has an outdated item version.

 Prerequisites